luxonis/depthai-python/docs/source/components/nodes/color_camera.rst

 - :code:`inputControl` - :ref:`CameraControl`
 - :code:`raw` - :ref:`ImgFrame` - RAW10 bayer data.
 Demo code for unpacking `here <https://github.com/luxonis/depthai-experiments/blob/3f1b2b2/gen2-color-isp-raw/main.py#L13-L32>`__
 - :code:`isp` - :ref:`ImgFrame` - YUV420 planar (same as YU12/IYUV/I420)
 - :code:`still` - :ref:`ImgFrame` - NV12, suitable for bigger size frames.
-Image gets created when a capture event is sent to the ColorCamera, so it's like taking a photo
+The image gets created when a capture event is sent to the ColorCamera, so it's like taking a photo
 - :code:`preview` - :ref:`ImgFrame` - RGB (or BGR planar/interleaved if configured), mostly suited for small size previews and to feed the image into :ref:`NeuralNetwork`
 - :code:`video` - :ref:`ImgFrame` - NV12, suitable for bigger size frames

+**ISP** (image signal processor) is used for bayer transformation, demosaicing, noise reduction, and other image enhancements.
-**ISP** (image signal processor) interacts with the 3A algorithms: **auto-focus**, **auto-exposure** and **auto-white-balance**.
-ISP handles image sensor adjustments such as exposure time, sensitivity (ISO) and lens position (if image sensor in motorized) at runtime.
+It interacts with the 3A algorithms: **auto-focus**, **auto-exposure**, and **auto-white-balance**, which are handling image sensor adjustments such as exposure time, sensitivity (ISO), and lens position (if the camera module has a motorized lens) at runtime.
 Click `here <https://en.wikipedia.org/wiki/Image_processor>`__ for more information.

 **Image Post-Processing** converts YUV420 planar frames from the **ISP** into :code:`video`/:code:`preview`/:code:`still` frames.